 We live in a broken world where suffering is inevitable because of sin, and because of the cursed condition of the world since the Fall.
 The shepherding God's people into eternal life with God inevitably involves pastorally caring for those who are suffering.
-In Lecture 3 & 4, we'll focus on specific suffering e.g. loss & grief, chronic illness, trauma and marital conflict.
+In subsequent session, we'll get to focus on specific suffering e.g. loss & grief, chronic illness, trauma and marital conflict.
 But now, we must first gain some biblical clarity on suffering and the sufferer.
 Doing this will in turn help us understand our roles as caregivers biblically so that we can offer care meaningfully and faithfully.